 Shirataki is a gluten-free, carb-free, fat-free, cholesterol-free, sugar-free, soy-free, low-calorie food product.

-As it’s high in soluble fiber along with the high water content, the noodles help you feel full for longer and reduce food intake.
+The noodles are high in soluble fiber and water content, so they help you feel full for longer and reduce food intake.
 Some studies have shown that consuming shirataki can aid weight loss and relieve constipation.
 It also promotes the growth of healthy bacteria in the colon as the soluble fiber acts as a prebiotic.

 There are also benefits to controlling blood sugar levels.
 As the soluble fiber slows down the rate at which the body absorbs carbohydrates, this can help people with diabetes and high insulin levels avoid blood sugar spikes.